jerrypeng02/STM32F7_Control_Board/README.md

+STM32F7_Control_Board
+Purpose:
+In Sensor Systems Lab, there is a PR2 robot that has the internal cable connecting proximity sensors to the computer for trasmitting data.
+However, we want an application that can employ this feature on other robots.
+So for this application, it does not require the robot to have the internal cable.
+It can transfer the data from registers in proximity sensors to the Wi-Fi hub and send the data back to a computer wirelessly.

+Software Requirement:
+System: Windows 7 or higher
+Software: STM32CubeMX, Keil uVision IDE with MDK-ARM toolchain

+Hardware construction:

+Testing:

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.